nurularifin83/My-Doc/Ubuntu/phpmyadmin was not found.md

-# The requested URL /phpmyadmin was not found on this server
+# The requested URL /phpmyadmin was not found on this server (How to fixed)

 1. ```sudo -H gedit /etc/apache2/apache2.conf```
 2. Then add the following line to the end of the file: ```Include /etc/phpmyadmin/apache.conf```
 3. Then restart apache: type this code in terminal ```/etc/init.d/apache2 restart```
+4. You're done.